Launcher propulsion and equipment

 The launcher market today is increasingly competitive, so Safran is developing new- generation solutions.
 For instance, the Vinci® upper-stage cryogenic engine can be restarted in flight, greatly extending the mission versatility of tomorrow's Ariane launchers.

-Airbus Safran Launchers: 50/50 joint company dedicated to launch vehicles, created by Safran and Airbus Group.
-Airbus Safran Launchers is one of the world's leading manufacturers of rocket engines.
-It is also a world leader in the design, development and production of solid rocket motors for launchers, with unrivaled experience and expertise in energetic materials and thermostructural composites for space.
+ArianeGroup: 50/50 joint company dedicated to launch vehicles, created by Safran and Airbus Group.
+ArianeGroup is one of the world's leading manufacturers of rocket engines.
+It is also a world leader in the design, development and production of solid rocket motors for launchers, with unrivalled experience and expertise in energetic materials and thermostructural composites for space.